echeran/smile-of-murugan/webbook/chapter01.md

 of very high standard and of a rich and refined linguistic mediumfound expression in the excellent descriptive grammar Tolkāppiyam, one of the most brilliant achievements of human intellect in India.
+@tbl-earliest-south-indian-writing
+and
+@fig-time-gap-tamil-other-dravidian
-Charts 1 and 2 give the data for the first extant literary works and epigraphic monuments of the four South Indian languages, and a kind of graph which shows a sharply rising curve indicating the tremendous time-gap between the beginnings of Tamil written
+give the data for the first extant literary works and epigraphic monuments of the four South Indian languages, and a kind of graph which shows a sharply rising curve indicating the tremendous time-gap between the beginnings of Tamil written